FOSDEM/stands-website/content/stands/debian.md

   <ul>
     <li>learn about Debian</li>
     <li>meet Debian people</li>
-    <li>get any questions and remarks you might have about Debian answered by Debian people</li>
+    <li>ask questions and share remarks you might have about Debian</li>
     <li>find out how to help and contribute to Debian</li>
-    <li>have fun</li>
+    <li>have fun!</li>
   </ul>

   <h3>Getting Debian 11 "bullseye" and tips</h3>
   <p>
   <a href="https://www.debian.org/releases/bullseye/">Debian 11 "bullseye"</a>
-  is supported on nine different CPU architectures.
+  is the current stable release of the Debian operating system.
+It is supported on nine different CPU architectures.
 Visit
   <a href="https://www.debian.org/download">https://www.debian.org/download</a> to
   get an installer and links to <a href="https://www.debian.org/releases/bullseye/installmanual">documentation</a>.
   Additionally there are <i>live</i> images available to try Debian without